marmal88/Hotel-Bookings/README.md

 Additional Information

 - Decided to keep the above columns within the dataset as they were most indicitive of either a show or no show.
+(Summarized in reason column on table above)
 - Of the above columns, both "with_child" and "SGD_price" were created from "num_children" and "price" columns respectively.
 - Checking for imbalance dataset:
   - Dataset is not overly skewed towards either show or no show.